-Student's Signature Printed Name Date Faculty Advisor's Signature Printed Name Date One additional signature is requi red.
-One additional signature is requi or waivers pertaining to cour ses in the major or technical ele • Substitutions, exceptions ram in which the student is enro • Substitutions, exceptions must be approved by the Department Chair of the prog , or waivers pertaining to all or ram in which the student is enro Substitutions, exceptions must be approved by the Substitutions, exceptions Department Chair of the prog , or waivers pertaining to all or
+Student's Signature Printed Name Date Faculty Advisor's Signature Printed Name Date Faculty Advisor's Signature One additional signature is require Date One additional signature is require. • Substitutions, exceptions, red. , or waivers pertaining to cour Date Ses in the major or technical elegant in which the student is enro One additional signature is require Substitutions, exceptions, must be approved by the approved by the approved. red. , or waivers pertaining to cour Department Chair of the prog , or waivers pertaining to all o ses in the major or technical el